tomcohen13/AI-Squid-Game/README.md

 **Fear not!
 Here's a very good recipe:**

-1. Start with making a move + trap under five seconds.
+1. Start with making a random Move + Trap under five seconds.
-2. Code basic heuristics
+2. Code basic heuristics for Moving and Trapping.
+Save Player and make it the Opponent from now on!
-3. Implement a simple Minimax.
-Observe improvements.
+3. Implement a simple Minimax with basic Heuristics.
-4. (Save current Player and make them the Opponent from now on!)
+4. Enforce depth limit.
+Save Player and make it the Opponent from now on!
 5. Add Alpha-beta pruning.
 Observe improvements!
-6. Extend minimax to Expectiminimax
-7. Code advanced heuristics
+6. Hack some more advanced heuristics of your creation.
+Almost there!!
+7. Expand Minimax to Expectiminimax, taking probability of success into account.

-8. DONE.
+DONE.

-*You do not need to implement the stochastic trap throw (it's implemented for you).*

-### 2.5 Things to think about
+### 2.5 Things to think about while hacking
-1. You have five seconds to both move and throw the trap.
+1. You have five seconds to move _and_ throw a trap.
 Decide how much to allocate for each (you may want to test this!)
-2. You are only provided with a "dumb" player to play against.
-To test your player, you should create more sophisticated Opponents.
-No need to be extra creative here - as you're coding and improving your Player, export your code into an `Opponent_[indicative description].py` file and place it in the folder `test_players`.
-Then, you'll be able to import that AI player (e.g., `from test_players.Opponent_minimax_no_pruning import PlayerAI as Opponent`) into `Game.py` and make it the opponent.
+2. To test your Player's performance, you should create more sophisticated Opponents.
+No need to be extra creative here - as you're coding and improving your Player, export your code into an `opponent_[indicative description].py` file and place it in the folder `test_players`.
+Then, you'll be able to import that AI player (e.g., `from test_players.opponent_minimax_no_pruning import PlayerAI as Opponent`) into `Game.py` and make it the opponent.
 That will help you prepare for other people's players!
 3. Limit both your search *breadth* (i.e., what is the scope of cells you're checking given Player's/Opponent's position) and depth to make sure you're covering as much as possible given the time constraint!!!
 4. Think of and treat the two search problems as separate though with some interaction.
-Draw the search trees of the two problems to get a better understanding of the recursive flow of information in each.
+Consider drawing the search trees of the two problems to get a better understanding of the recursive flow of information in each.
-5. If things get too complicated, focus on the main part and ignore the rest (i.e., you don't _have_ to account for the neighboring cells in the trap search tree; you can assume the probability of success _p_ will remain the same, or approximately the same, deeper in the tree; etc.)
+5. If things get too complicated, focus on the main part and ignore the rest (i.e., you don't _have_ to account for the neighboring cells in the trap search tree; you _may_ assume the probability of success _p_ will remain the same, or approximately the same, deeper in the search tree; etc.)

 ## 3. Using the Skeleton Code